jahiruddincse/Intelligent-GPA-Prediction-and-Academic-Decision-Support-System/README.md

 # 🎯 Intelligent GPA Prediction and Academic Decision Support System

-> 🤖 A structured system that predicts GPA based on expected grades and helps students make better academic decisions.
+> 🤖 A structured, AI-inspired system that predicts GPA based on expected grades and helps students make smarter academic decisions.

 ---

 ## 📌 Overview

-This project helps students plan their studies more effectively by predicting GPA using expected (user-provided) grades and suggesting which subjects to focus on.
+This project helps students estimate their GPA using expected (predicted) grades and plan their study strategy effectively.

+Instead of studying all subjects randomly, the system identifies **which subjects will give maximum improvement with minimum effort**.

-It is designed with reference to the **VIT Bhopal grading system**, making it practical and relevant for students.
+It is designed based on the **VIT Bhopal GPA system**, making it practical for real academic use.

 ---

+## 🔍 Problem Statement

+Students often struggle with:

+- ❓ Which subject should I focus on?
+- ❓ How can I improve my GPA efficiently?
+- ❓ What will my GPA be based on my preparation?

+This project provides a structured and logical solution to these problems.

+---

+## 🎯 Objectives

+- Predict GPA based on expected grades
+- Identify high-impact subjects
+- Suggest best subject to improve
+- Help achieve a target GPA
+- Provide a structured study strategy

+---

 ## 🎓 GPA System (VIT Bhopal)

-The GPA is calculated using a weighted average based on:
+The GPA is calculated using a **weighted average method**:

-- 📚 Subject Credits
-- 📝 Grade Points

-### Grade Points Mapping
+### 📊 Grade Points

 - S = 10
 - A = 9